JoseSilvestreBautista/DoublyLinkedList/README.md

 # DoublyLinkedList
 This program helps visualize a doubly linked list and allows for interaction with a doubly linkedlist.
-I created this during my Data structures & algorithm
+I created this during my data structures and algorithms class.

 ## Demonstration